anilmaurya61/Async-JS-exercises/README.md

 **Implementation**:

 - Create a directory:
-  - Use `fs.mkdir` to create a directory named "json_files".
+  - Use `fs.mkdir` to create a directory named "JSON Files".
 - Create JSON files:
-  - Use a loop to create 3 random JSON files inside the "json_files" directory.
   - For each file, use `fs.writeFile` to write JSON data into the file.
 - Delete JSON files concurrently:
-  - Use `fs.readdir` to read the contents of the "json_files" directory.
-  - Loop through the list of files and use `fs.unlink` to delete them.
+  - use `fs.unlink` to delete them.
-  - Finally, use `fs.rmdir` to remove the "json_files" directory itself.
+  - Finally, use `fs.rmdir` to remove the "JSON Files" directory itself.

 ### Part 2: Using Callbacks and Promises

 **Implementation**:

 - Follow the same steps as Part 1 to create and delete JSON files.
-- To make the implementation more efficient, wrap the asynchronous file operations in promises using the `util.promisify` function.
+- To make the implementation more efficient, wrap the asynchronous file operations in promises using the `fs..promises` function.

 ### Part 3: Using Async/Await